-Dana Nacer is a fine artist and creative director living in Boston, MA.
+Dana Nacer is a fine artist and creative director based in Boston, MA.

 Statement